 We're yet to see Casa Grande, the largest house, which has 3 double bedrooms and a fourth single room.
 It comes with a fully equipped kitchen, a large living area, a dining room, and a terrace and a balcony which look to offer impressive views over the countryside.

-A continental breakfast is served in the 6-table dining room and 4-table conservatory between 8.30 and 11am every day.
+A continental breakfast is served in the dining room and conservatory every day.
 It includes cooked eggs and bacon, a choice of cereals, hams and cheeses, and a selection of home-baked breads and confectionary.
 Guests can help themselves to juices, coffee and tea.
 Down by the pool is a self-service bar.